Badge photo

 As a beginner, I struggled to keep myself awake when trying to memorize syntax.
 However, when I needed to apply Python fundamentals to build an interesting project, I happily stayed up all night to finish it.

 What’s the lesson here?
 You need to find what motivates you and get excited about it!
-To get started, find one or two areas that interest you:
+When getting started with Python, find one or two areas that interest you and stick with them.

-Yes, you can make robots using the Python programming language!
-This is from the Raspberry Pi Cookbook.
+Yes, you can make robots like this one using the Python programming language!
+This one is from the Raspberry Pi Cookbook.

 Step 2: Learn the Basic Syntax, Quickly